 Dumping out the green bag, you should see a bag containing some large hex nuts and small set screws.
-These are called 'locking ACME nuts'.
-Loosely thread each set screw into each ACME nut by about 2 turns.
+These are called 'T8 clamping ACME nuts'.
+You may recieve gold ones or the updated black ones.
+If you receive the golds ones, loosely thread each set screw into each ACME nut by about 2 turns.
 Prepare 4 pieces and set them aside.